build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 ### Demonstrate resiliency

-This part of the examples toggles different parts of the system by setting Systems Manager parameters that are used by the Python web server to take different actions depending on the paramter values.
+This part of the examples toggles different parts of the system by setting Systems Manager parameters that are used by the Python web server to take different actions depending on the parameter values.
 This creates situations where the web service fails, and shows how using a resilient architecture can keep  the web service running in spite of these failures and improve your customers' experience.

 After each update, the demo gives you a chance to send GET requests to the endpoint or to check the health of the instances.
 Each GET request responds with a recommendation from the DynamoDB table and also includes the instance ID and its Availability Zone so that you can see how the load balancer distributes requests.

 The selection screen looks like this: